Colonial Penn Medigap Plans Review

 Colonial Penn Life Insurance Company (also known as Colonial Penn) was founded more than 50 years ago by AARP co-founder Leonard Davis.
 The company has long been known for selling life insurance products right to consumers.

-Although they specialize in whole life insurance policies for adults aged 18 to 85, Colonial Penn also offers Medicare supplement plans through a partnership with Bankers Life and Casualty.
-Bankers Life field agents sell the plans, while Colonial Penn underwrites them.
+They specialize in whole life insurance policies for adults aged 18 to 85.
+But, Colonial Penn also offers Medicare supplement plans through a partnership with Bankers Life and Casualty and Washington National Insurance Company.

 The Pros and Cons of Colonial Penn